peuz-br/real-estate-website-capstone-project/docs/APIContract.md

 # API Contract

-## Definition of endpoints, request/response formats and auth rules
+## Definition of endpoints  and auth rules

 ### Base URL